tc39/notes/meetings/2017-03/mar-22.md

 (Leo Balter)

-LBR: Last meeting got a lot of feedback; I'm trying to address all the feedback on the current CoC proposal.
+LEO: Last meeting got a lot of feedback; I'm trying to address all the feedback on the current CoC proposal.

-LBR: The open issue is whether...
+LEO: The open issue is whether...

 ...lots of discussion..

 BT: You would like us to approve this document at which point we can at least get Ecma management to take a look at it and make sure there are no problems.

-LBR: We can only move to Ecma if we have consensus.
+LEO: We can only move to Ecma if we have consensus.

 DH: I would certainly move to accept the document with the consensus that TC39 thinks it's the right document ... we'd prefer feedback than having them reject it outright.